AliveOrdinary/francy-portfolio/content/projects/teeta.md

   recognisable.
 mainSummary: >-
-  The name itself became the starting point—drawing from the mathematical factor theta (θ), a common connector, and the Malayalam word “തീറ്റാ,” meaning “just eat.”
+  The name itself became the starting point—drawing from the mathematical factor theta (θ), a common connector, and the Malayalam word "തീറ്റാ," meaning "just eat."
 This idea shaped the entire identity: food as the common factor that brings people together, without rules or pretence.